eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/task-module/index.md

 Set this property to `true` to enable the Task module of DataManager.

+!!! info

-Note: If this property is set to `false`, all other settings of `modules.task` are skipped.
+    If this property is set to `false`, all other settings of `modules.task` are skipped.

 ## Configuration example